Classes and inheritance¶

 positional information.
 This is a standard situation for using inheritance in

 object-oriented languages.
-Instead of defining the x
+Instead of defining the x and y variables in

 each shape class, you can abstract them into a general shape class and have each